 Foskey’s burst grants him venerable speed as a rusher.
 When blitzing from space, he can load up intense speed-to-power energy.
 Around the edge, he also builds up the necessary speed to surpass the apex and gain space inside from wide alignments.
 His ankle flexion only compounds his appeal in this regard.

 Foskey can sustain curvilinear acceleration around the edge, as he has the necessary ankle flexion to dip and accelerate around the apex.
 His bend capacity most often shows up when he has a bit of space to work with, but he can also pinch the corner in congested situations.
 Additionally, with his ankle flexion, Foskey can loop around the formation as a stunting lineman.

-With brutal long-arms and extensions, he can send linemen reeling off-balance, and he’s then able to capitalize.
-With his leg drive, Foskey can channel his base through power rushes.
+With brutal long-arms and extensions, Foskey can send linemen reeling off-balance, and he’s then able to capitalize.
+With his leg drive, he’s able to channel his base through power rushes.
 He can also generate hip torque by extending and rotating through power exertions.

 Not only is Foskey powerful, but he’s also strong and fairly well-leveraged.
 He has the play strength to set the edge on running downs, fully extending and absorbing power with his base.
-He can use his hand strength to force himself free from anchors on the move, and he can forklift blockers and demolish running lanes.
+He can use his hand strength to force himself free from anchors on the move, and forklift blockers and demolish running lanes.